roshnisai/ATM/README.md

 # ATM
-This shows the information about deposits, withdrawal and to check balance.
+This shows the information about deposits, withdrawal and to Check balance.